SIPPs – the cheaper the better?

 The message therefore is simple; don’t get blinded by the label.
 Look under the bonnet, make sure the plan you select does everything you need it to, and don’t worry about whether it is called a SIPP or a Personal Pension Plan.

 What is cheap?

 If you are only buying collectives or funds then charges for the actual pension wrapper, whether it is marketed as a Personal Pension Plan or a SIPP are relatively easy to understand.
-They generally take the form of a flat fee, this is the case for example with Skandia’s Retirement Account or a percentage of the amount invested for example with Aviva.
-As you can see from the table below there are also providers who make no initial or annual charge, however these providers tend to charge for transactions.
+They generally take the form of a percentage of the amount invested for example with Aviva and Standard Life and others.
+There are also providers who make no initial or annual charge, however these providers tend to charge for transactions.

 On the whole the cheaper the SIPP, in terms of initial and annual fees, the less investment flexibility you will have available, although there are notable exceptions to this rule

 Once you do start to buy other assets, you will by necessity have to look at SIPPs and here things get complicated.
 Charges can be made for setting up the SIPP, transferring in, transferring out, annual charges, different charges for protected rights and non protected rights, in specie transfer charges, benefit charges, off panel charges, I could go on but I’m sure you get the picture.

 This myriad of complex charges can make it hard to compare the charges of different SIPP providers, however the message is again clear, look carefully at all the fees you will pay, don’t just consider initial and annual charges.

 One of the determinants of total return is the costs you pay so it makes sense to reduce these as much as possible, however not at the expense of investment flexibility.